raghavian/lungVAE/README.md

 ### What is this repository for? ###

 * Predict lung masks from CXRs
-* Run and reproduce results in the paper
+* Train the models described in the paper
 * v1.0

 ### How do I get set up? ###